Carmeldj/alx-system_engineering-devops/0x00-shell_basics/README.md

     This script contain the shell command to changes the working directory to the previous one
 11. Lists
     This script contain the shell command to lits files
+12. File type
+    This script contain the shell command to print the type of a file iamafile